 Academic schedules are provided to students.
 This schedule allows ample time for students to schedule non-academic meetings (medical appointments, holidays, etc.) for a time when they are not required to be on-campus.

-If a student is unable to attend classes, they are expected to call or email their EDO prior to the absence.
+If a student is unable to attend classes, they are expected to call or email their Program Coordinator prior to the absence.
 All student absences must be supported with appropriate documentation.
-Documentation must be submitted to the EDO by the first business day following the absence.
+Documentation must be submitted to the Program Coordinator by the first business day following the absence.
 Student absences without a justifiable reason (such as death in family, hospitalization of self or an immediate family member etc.) will be reviewed during the mid-term and final progress meetings.
 Students who are routinely unable to provide sufficient justification for their absence(s) may be asked to withdraw from the course and/or program.
 Students must attend a minimum of 80% of the course instruction hours.
 A student who has not met this minimum requirement may not be eligible to write mid-term or final exams or receive credit for the applicable course(s).

 When class time instruction/information is missed, it is the students' responsibility to ensure they receive the necessary information/material to complete their assignment requirements.
 It is not the instructor's or the AEI staff's responsibility to collect or provide a review of the missed lecture(s) or material covered.
-Requests for instructor/EDO tutoring will not be utilized for this purpose as well.
+Requests for instructor or Program Coordinator tutoring will not be utilized for this purpose as well.

-Upon request, student attendance records will be sent to student employers and/or funders after each on-campus session or on a monthly basis.
+Upon written request, student attendance records will be sent to student employers and/or funders after each on-campus session or on a monthly basis methods such as guest lectures, audio-visual resources with limited availability, specific demonstrations, or learning activities where instructor-led group discussions are deemed necessary to meet course objectives.